 Message from the Program Director

 Thank you for your interest in our exciting Pediatric Hospital Medicine Fellowship Program at Dayton Children’s Hospital and Wright State University Boonshoft School of Medicine.
 Since pediatric hospital medicine became a recognized specialty by the American Board of Pediatrics, we worked diligently to start a fellowship program to meet the high demands of graduating pediatric and med-peds residents interested in pursuing a career in hospital medicine.
-We are actively recruiting for two fellows to start July 1, 2022.

 The fellowship’s primary site is at Dayton Children’s Hospital in the Division of Hospital Medicine.
 Dayton Children’s houses the well-established integrated Wright State University Boonshoft School of Medicine and Wright-Patterson Air Force Integrated Pediatric Residency Program with a history of high-quality education.
 Dayton Children’s Hospital serves a high volume of patients and includes a diverse hospital medicine service, a level 1 trauma center, in house Pediatric Intensive Care and Neonatal Intensive Care Units, and multiple robust and nationally recognized pediatric specialties.
 The Division of Hospital Medicine at Dayton Childrens has some of the first board certified pediatric hospitalists in the country.
 Our fellows are welcomed as junior faculty and will be instrumental in contributing to the divisions work in safe and evidenced based patient care, scholarly activities, quality improvement science, informatics, leadership, advocacy, patient experience, and most importantly in the education of our outstanding residents, medical students, and faculty.